Neil6mail/CV-RL-for-organoid-cells-segmentation/README.md

-# Use of Computer vision Reinforcemnt Learning for Organoid cells segmentation
+# Use of both computer vision and reinforcemnt learning methods for organoid cells segmentation
 Exploring computer vision algorithms through a self-made interactive interface built to easily explore computer vision algorithms in the purpose of optimizing segmentation and detection of organoid cells, and then optimizing the sequence of algorithm and their parameters via Reinforment Learning custom agents